NeFM4GeoAI/NeFM4GeoAI.github.io/index.md

 We welcome submissions on the following topics (but not limited to):

-- **Theoretical Foundations**: Investigate fundamental principles of non-Euclidean and geometric deep learning, including manifold theory, differential geometry, and non-Euclidean spaces.
-Topics encompass mathematical properties such as sectional curvature, geodesic distances, parallel transport, and isometric transformations, with particular emphasis on their implications for foundation model architectures and optimization dynamics..

-- **Architectures, Algorithms, and Large Foundation Models**: Develop new architectures and algorithms integrating large foundation models (e.g., LLMs, ViTs, and multi-modal models) with non-Euclidean spaces and geometric principles, enhancing their capability to handle complex structures and relationships.
+- **New Large Language/Foundation Models with Geometries**: Develop new architectures and algorithms integrating Large Language/Foundation Models (e.g., LLMs, ViTs, and multi-modal models) with geometric and non-Euclidean learning, enhancing their capability to handle non-Euclidean structures, complex relationships understanding, and complex reasoning abilities.

-- **Adapting and Enhancing Existing Foundation Models**: Present methodologies for extending and adapting foundation models through geometric principles.
+- **Large Language/Foundation Models Adaptation with Geometries**: Present methodologies for extending and adapting large foundation/language models through geometric guidances.
 Key areas include geometric fine-tuning strategies, manifold-aware continual learning, and techniques for preserving geometric structure during model adaptation.
 Special interest in GraphRAG implementations that leverage geometric structures for knowledge retrieval and generation, as well as geometric approaches to agent architectures.

+- **Theoretical Studies**: Investigate fundamental principles of geometric and non-Euclidean space learning, including manifold theory, differential geometry, and non-Euclidean spaces.
+Topics encompass mathematical properties such as curvature, geodesic distances, parallel transport, and isometric transformations, with particular emphasis on their implications for foundation model architectures and optimization dynamics.

 - **Geometric Deep Learning**: Advanced methods in geometric learning, including **graph neural networks**, **equivariant models, and message-passing framework**s, with applications to web-specific tasks like structured data representation and multi-modal alignment.